eleks/wso2-docker/wso2-sample-net/deploy/common/repository/resources/security/README.md

 #### generate wso2carbon.jks with name and alternate names we need
+> the key alias must correspond to one you specified in `carbon.xml` in `Security.KeyStore.KeyAlias`. by default it's `wso2carbon`.
+> or to the tenant domain name if you are in multitenant mode. domain: `test.com` -> alias: `test-com`

+- CN: `*.docker.local`
+- Extensions: SAN:
  - `*.docker.local` for our subnet names
  - `192.168.99.100` as default ip for default local docker machine
  - `localhost` for localhost access

+> you can import extension from the `extension.tpl` template

 ![generate wso2carbon.jks with name and alternate names we need](./readme-img/02-gen-wso2carbon.jks.png)